ranton256/opengl_rendering_demo/opengl_setup_example/README.md

 #  OpenGL Setup Example

+## Overview

+These instructions and sample code are for setting up OpenGL on a MacOS as of MacOS Monterey and 2022.

+They use glbinding (instead of glew) and glfw3.

+## Setup Instructions

 Install [Homebrew](https://brew.sh/) if you don't have it already.
 There are different versions and paths they use for Intel binaries and Apple Silicon binaries.